Ethical Sponsorship

 • A Workplace Code of Conduct which sets out what is acceptable conduct and what is not, what an individual should do if they become aware of unacceptable conduct, and how the firm will respond to and address any concerns raised.

-• A Whistleblowing Policy and Whistleblower hotline (delivered by a third party provider) for raising concerns about 'Reportable Conduct' under the policy.
-The service is available 24 hours a day and offers the option to report concerns anonymously
+• A Whistleblowing Policy and Whistleblower hotline (delivered by a third-party provider) for raising concerns about "Reportable Conduct" under the policy.
+The service is available 24 hours a day and offers the option to report concerns anonymously.

 • Training and practical tools to assist people to become active bystanders in calling out unacceptable workplace behaviour.